 Beta thalassemia major and intermedia can lead to serious complications, especially if untreated.
 Complications of beta thalassemia major include:

-The signs and symptoms of beta thalassemia vary depending on the type that a child has and how severe it is.
+The signs and symptoms of beta thalassemia vary depending on the type that a child has.
 Most children with beta thalassemia trait have no symptoms.
 Those with beta thalassemia major and intermedia may not show any symptoms at birth, but usually develop them in the first 2 years of life.

 Some of the more common symptoms of beta thalassemia include: